jb24000/hangman-game/README.md

 - **Accessible** to players on both desktop and mobile.
 - **Stationary** on mobile (no screen shifting when typing).
 - **Classic** in style, preserving the nostalgia of Hangman.
+- **Social**, with a new 2‑Player mode for friends to play together.

 ---